ckorgial/xAI-CAAE/README.md

 # Our Paper

-This repo contains the codes of the proposed xAI-CAAE described in the Face Aging by Explainable Conditional Adversarial Autoencoders paper.
-The paper was accepted to the Journal of Imaging - MDPI.
+This repo contains the codes of the proposed xAI-CAAE described in the **Face Aging by Explainable Conditional Adversarial Autoencoders** paper.
+The paper was accepted to the ***Journal of Imaging - MDPI***.

 # Dataset